valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 ### 4. **Pick Another Scenario*
 - Ask ChatGPT another data question as it relates to how to do something in excel/google sheets
-- Which resource you found most effective for this?
+- Which resource you found most effective for this? / /
----
+  I ended up asking ChatGPT "How to remove blanks from pivot tables in Google Sheets" ChatGPT ended up giving me 3 different scenarios/steps to try to remove the blanks.
+Following the instructions they weren't very clear on where to go exactly to get those removed.
+I ended up googling it and Google's AI Overview ended up giving me a step by step that was clear to go add a filter and filter it by condition.
+I found Google to be the most effective for me in this scenario.

 ### 5. **When to Use Which Resource**
 Write a short response below explaining when it would be appropriate to use ChatGPT or Google.
 Consider factors like:
 - Time sensitivity
 - Complexity of the problem
 - Need for detailed visual instructions
-- Level of confidence in verifying the accuracy of the information
+- Level of confidence in verifying the accuracy of the information/ /

 ---